JohnnyMorganz/stylua-action/README.md

     args: --check .
 ```

-### Advanced Usage - Skip Running StyLua
-This action can be summarized as 2 main steps

-1. Get An Installation Of [StyLua](https://github.com/JohnnyMorganz/StyLua)
-    1a.
-From the cache
-    1b.
-If no cache, install + cache it
-2. Run `stylua` with the user-provided `args`

-If you would like to keep step 1 but skip step 2 because you want more manual
-control, use `args: false`.
+If you would just like to install `stylua`, but not run it (e.g., since it is used as part of a wider CI script), then
+you can set `args: false`:

 ```yaml
 - uses: actions/checkout@v4